Toronto real estate poses bubble risk: UBS

-TORONTO — UBS says Toronto is one of seven world cities most at risk of a residential real estate bubble.
+Toronto is one of seven world cities most at risk of a residential real estate bubble, according to a new report released by UBS this week.

 Toronto scored 1.96 in the UBS Global Real Estate Bubble Index, the third-highest score below Frankfurt and Munich, which scored 2.26 and 2.35, respectively.